Code of Ethics

 This code is intended to serve as a guide to the everyday conduct of members of the biblio/poetry therapy profession and as a basis for the adjudication of issues in ethics when the conduct of biblio/poetry therapists and applied poetry facilitators is alleged to deviate from the standards expressed or implied in this code.
 It represents standards of ethical behavior in professional relationships with those served, with colleagues, with employers, with other professionals, and with the community.

-This Code of Ethics applies to the specific situations of those individuals who have achieved the designations of PTR, CPT, or CAPF, trainees for these designations, and mentor/supervisors.
+This Code of Ethics applies to the specific situations of those individuals who have achieved the designations of PTR, CPT, or CAPF, trainees for these designations, and certified mentors.

 In providing services, biblio/poetry therapists and applied poetry facilitators maintain the highest standards of their profession.
 They accept responsibility for the consequences of their acts and make every effort to ensure that their services are used appropriately.
 As practitioners, biblio/poetry therapists and applied poetry facilitators know that they bear a serious social responsibility because their recommendations and professional actions may alter the lives of others.